Best for agency project management: Wrike vs Teamwork (2026 Comparison)

 Here's the straight answer: there's no universally correct choice, but there's almost certainly a right one for your specific agency.

 Choose Teamwork if you're a client services agency — especially one doing creative, marketing, web, or PR work — where client visibility, billing, and intuitive daily use matter most.
-It's more affordable, faster to implement, and purpose-built for exactly the problems agency project managers deal with every day.
-Honestly, I think the majority of agencies reading this will (and should) land here.
+It costs less, gets you running faster, and was purpose-built for exactly the problems agency project managers face every day.
+I think the majority of agencies reading this will (and should) land here.

 Teamwork

-Choose Wrike if you're running a larger, more complex operation with sophisticated workflow needs, enterprise security requirements, and a team that's genuinely ready to invest in a powerful — if more demanding — system.
+Choose Wrike if you're running a larger, more complex operation with sophisticated workflow needs, enterprise security requirements, and a team genuinely ready to invest in a powerful — if more demanding — system.
 The automation capabilities and integration depth earn their cost at scale, but only if you actually use them.
-An underutilized Wrike setup is an expensive underutilized Wrike setup.
+An underutilized Wrike setup is an expensive one.

 Wrike

-If you're still on the fence, both offer free trials — Teamwork's is 30 days, Wrike's is 14.
-Take them both for a spin with a real project, not a fake test project.
-You'll know within a week which one feels like home.
+If you're still torn, both offer free trials — Teamwork's is 30 days, Wrike's is 14.
+Take them both for a spin with a real project, not a fake test one.
+You'll know within a week which one feels right.

 FAQ: Wrike vs Teamwork for Agency Project Management